mach-kernel/mach-kernel.github.io/_posts/2017-02-22-stop-monkey-patching-everything.md

 end
 ```

-...instead, management now wants some _synergy_ every time `#some_special_hook` is run.
+...instead, management now wants some _synergy_ every time `#some_important_hook` is run.
 Your developer thinks he is clever and produces this.
 Including a module into every subclass seems _sooooooo_ 2006.
 Instead, we can type `acts_as_gluable` in our subclass!
 How clever!

 ```ruby
 module Gluable